Rob Friedman, CFP,® CDFA®, MBA

 I also saw through my own personal divorce almost two decades ago that many people going through a life change simply are not ready to take on significant responsibility for their own financial decision-making even though such decisions will have a great impact on their own well-being going forward.

 I had a desire to directly help people in making smart financial decisions for themselves and their families.
 Because of my background, friends and family members would often seek my perspective on something concerning their own personal financial situation.
 I always found great satisfaction in working through the issues with them, working to educate them and coming up with a solution that would best meet their needs.

 Initially I became a Certified Divorce Financial Analyst® and assisted individuals and couples going through divorce to make more informed and more effective decisions.
 While I continue to provide such services, I also became a Certified Financial Planner™ and focus on a broader range of financial planning issues for individuals and couples.
 In this work, I am able to bring to bear my business school education, my experience in the banking, investment and insurance industry and my skill at advising client on often complex matters.

 While I was born in Chicago and went to school in Philadelphia, I’ve lived in New York City for most of my adult life.
 As a result, I know what it is like to set money aside for the future and to raise children while living in one of the most expensive places on the planet.
-I currently live in Manhattan with my wife and enjoy spending time with family and friends, bicycling and running along the many bike/running paths in the area and exploring New York City and beyond.
+I recently relocated from Manhattan to Westchester County with my wife and enjoy spending time with family and friends, bicycling and running along the many bike/running paths in the area and exploring New York City and beyond.

 - Certificate in Financial Planning with Distinction, UCLA

 - Master of Business Administration with Distinction, Real Estate Finance & Marketing, Wharton School of the University of Pennsylvania

 - Bachelor of Science in Economics, Summa Cum Laude, Finance & Accounting, Wharton School of the University of Pennsylvania